foglamp/foglamp-filter-simple-python/README.rst

     $ curl -X POST -H "Content-Type: application/json" -d @filter.json http://127.0.0.1:8081/foglamp/filter

-This way the escape for the single quote character in not needed.
+This way the escape for the single quote character is not needed.

 Python code can also be entered using a textbox available (for code) in FogLAMP GUI (single quote character escape is not needed).